Minnesota Divorce Laws

 • The capacity of the partner who is ordered to offer alimony, to meet self needs and further pay spousal support

-• The physical capacity and age of the partner of the partner requesting for support
+• The physical capacity and age of the partner requesting for support

 • The period of marital life

-• In case of a homemaker, the number of months for which the homemaker is absent from work
+• In case of a homemaker, the number of months the homemaker is absent from work

 • If the partner requesting alimony is caring for a child due to which it is not feasible to seek employment and the state of the child justifies that the custodial parent should not search for jobs outside the house